“Choosy moms choose Jif” is one of my favorite taglines, for peanut butter or otherwise.

 Ready to create your own online course or membership site, but you need more educational resources?

-Our brand-new Digital Commerce Institute is designed to give you the in-depth education you need to build a profitable digital company.
+Our Digital Commerce Academy (DCA) is designed to give you the in-depth education you need to build a profitable digital company.